-Why do you need a living will and power of attorney for health care (called a medical power of attorney in Texas)?
+Why do you need a living will and medical power of attorney in Texas?

 What are health care forms called in Texas?

 There are two basic kinds of health care documents that everyone should make.
 First, you'll need a document naming a trusted person to direct your health care if you are unable to do so yourself.
-This document is commonly called a power of attorney.
 In Texas, the official name for this form is a medical power of attorney.

 Second, you should make a document setting out the types of medical treatment you would or would not like to receive in certain situations.
-This document is often known as a living will.
-In Texas, this form is called a directive to physicians and families or surrogates.
+This document is usually known as a living will.
+In Texas, this form is often called a directive to physicians and families or surrogates.

 Who makes health care decisions for me in Texas?